Ye Olde Murenger House: History

 The pub takes its name from the job of a murenger, a medieval person who collected tolls for the building or repair of town walls.
 The taxes were called a murage.

 A building on this site was first mentioned in 1533, a town house for the Herbert family of St Julians Manor.
 By the 17th century, it had become a pub called the Fleur de Lys.
 According to Cadw the original building was a single-storey stone structure, which was demolished in 1816 and replaced by the current public house, established in 1819.
 A photo taken around 1900 shows the distinctive mock Tudor jetties did not exist at the time and these were added after this date.

 It became a Grade II listed building in 1951 because of its historic interest to the immediate area.
 In a poor state of repair in the 1970s, the pub was taken over by Sam Smith's in 1980, repaired and re-opened in 1983.
 In 2014 Ye Olde Murenger was suggested as a candidate for the Old Kent Road space on a Newport version of the board game Monopoly.

 Description

 The pub has three jettied storeys plus an attic with the gable facing the street.
 The latter has a three-light casement window.
 The first and second storeys have broad oriel windows flanked by square panelling with a close studded band below.
 The facade of the ground floor is an early twentieth-century public house front on the left with a six-light window on the right side.

-It has a painting of the former undefeated Welsh heavyweight champion boxer David 'Bomber' Pearce.
+It has a painting of the former undefeated Welsh heavyweight champion boxer David 'Bomber' Pearce and late Monmouth James Bond actor Desmond Llewellyn who played Q (James Bond) in the franchise.